 Squirrels infected with mange or fungal diseases, or suffering from inherited conditions, often lose their hair.

-Mange is a disease caused by burrowing mites, and infected squirrels lose their hair.
+Mange is a disease caused by burrowing mites which often results in a squirrel missing hair.
 Mites are tiny, eight-legged creatures, and many live by burrowing under the skin of their hosts, causing redness, irritation and hair loss.
 Gray and fox squirrels suffer from notoedric mange, which is caused by the squirrel mange mite, Notoedres douglasi.
 As well as losing their hair, infected animals develop dry, thickened, dark skin.
 Infections spread through direct contact, but notoedric mange mites only become established on their natural hosts.
 Squirrels already in poor health are most likely to suffer a serious infection.

 Squirrels can suffer hair loss when infected with a range of fungal diseases called dermatophytoses.
-Infected hair breaks off close to the skin, and creates a balding effect, though the bald areas are actually covered with fine, short stubble.
+Infected hair breaks off close to the skin resulting in a bald squirrel, though the bald areas are actually covered with fine, short stubble.
 Damp weather can increase fungal infections.
 Over time, infected squirrels' immune systems respond and fight off the diseases.
 The hair grows back, and the squirrels recover without any long-term damage.
-According to Brian J. MacGowan and Harmon P. Weeks Jr. at Purdue University, most squirrel hair loss is caused by fungal diseases.
+Most squirrel hair loss is caused by fungal diseases.

 There's little people can do to help squirrels that lose their hair.
 Mange mites live in squirrel nests, so treating wild squirrels infected with mange is pointless because the animals are reinfected when they return to their nests.
 Taking down bird feeders where squirrels gather can help stop infections from spreading, providing the feeders are down for at least two weeks.
-If you see a squirrel that's lost its hair, the best thing to do is leave it alone.
+If you see a squirrel missing fur, the best thing to do is leave it alone.
 In most cases, the squirrel will recover over time.